Grab your stretchy pants and a handful of napkins.

 There’s a great assortment of BBQ joints in La Crosse County to try!
 Whether you like fall-off-the-bone ribs or a nice saucy, smoked-meat sandwich, you can’t go wrong with these five favorites.

-Repeatedly voted “Best BBQ” and “Best Caterer” by La Crosse County, this West Salem business has grown to include a downtown La Crosse location, as well as a food truck.
+Repeatedly voted “Best BBQ” and “Best Caterer” by La Crosse County, this West Salem business has grown to become a popular BBQ hot spot.
 And for good reason—locals demand their Big Boar!
 With a traditional menu of sandwiches, ribs, and platters, the sides at Big Boar are also a perk (mac n’ cheese anyone?).
 Want to take the deliciousness home or to your next gathering?
 Try the “Pick up ‘n Go BBQ” option and grab a couple bottles of their homemade sauce, while you’re at it.

 Famous Dave’s – Onalaska

 This franchise favorite continually ranks among the top choices for La Crosse County residents’ BBQ needs.
 Bring the family for a sit-down dinner and select from a full menu of tasty options.
 They’ve also got a great catering option that features “pit-smoked BBQ and made-from-scratch sides.”

 Piggy’s Restaurant & Blues Lounge – La Crosse

 If ribs are your thing, Piggy’s has Pork Back Ribs you don’t want to miss.
 Rubbed with herbs and spices and cooked for a full 24 hours, this rack is a BBQ lovers dream.
 The rest of the smokehouse selection at Piggy’s, a downtown La Crosse staple, is also worth exploring on your next dinner outing.